BioBoost/object-oriented-programming-using-java/README.md

 ### Theory

-While all you need to know for the exam is in this course, not all you should know is in here.
-It is extremely preferable to take notes in the lessons.
-And of course you are also encouraged to search the Internet and books for extra knowledge.
+While all you need to know for the exam is in this course, not all you should know is in here. **It is extremely preferable to take notes in the lessons.** And of course you are also encouraged to search the Internet and books for extra knowledge.

-Feel free to ask questions in the lessons, via email or via slack.
+Feel free to ask questions in the lessons, via email or via Slack @ [https://eo-ict-vives.slack.com](https://eo-ict-vives.slack.com).

 ### LABs, assignments and tests

-The LABs are there to practice what you have learned in the theory lessons.
+The LABs are there to practice what you have learned in the lessons.
 You will get some assignments through the semester on which you will be graded.

 This course also contains extra exercises to practice your OOP skills in Java (or another language of your preference).